Sitefinity/Telerik.Sitefinity.Samples.Corporate/README.md

-Telerik.Sitefinity.Samples.Corporate
+Progress.Sitefinity.Samples.Corporate
 ====================================

 [![Build Status](http://sdk-jenkins-ci.cloudapp.net/buildStatus/icon?job=Telerik.Sitefinity.Samples.Corporate.CI)](http://sdk-jenkins-ci.cloudapp.net/job/Telerik.Sitefinity.Samples.Corporate.CI/)

 The Corporate Starter Kit project is primarily aimed at developers, as it showcases how a website can be scripted and created programmatically completely from scratch.
-Thus, the code examples in the kit are ideal for people who need to complete various tasks related to programmatic content and pages creation – for example, content migration scenarios,  testing, or simply taking advantages of the benefits provided by the powerful Sitefinity API.
+Thus, the code examples in the kit are ideal for people who need to complete various tasks related to programmatic content and pages creation – for example, content migration scenarios,  testing, or simply taking advantages of the benefits provided by the powerful Sitefinity CMS API.

 NOTE: The Corporate Starter Kit differs from the Quantum sample project, which demonstartes the out of the box capabilities of Sitefinity CMS.
 To explore the Quantum sample project, see [Quantum](https://github.com/Sitefinity-SDK/Telerik.Sitefinity.Samples.Quantum).